johanrd/embroider/docs/porting-addons-to-v2.md

       "version": 2
     }
     ```
-16. In the `addon` directory, run `yarn start` to start building the addon.
+16. Now we are ready to build the addon.
+In the `addon` directory, run `yarn start`.
+This will compile your authored code into the `dist/` folder in v2 format.

+## Part 5: Testing your addon
-17. In a separate shell, you should be able to go into the `test-app` directory and run `yarn start` or `yarn test` and see your tests passing.
+In a separate shell, you should be able to go into the `test-app` directory and run `yarn start` or `yarn test` and see that your tests are passing.

+Note that v2 addon needs to be built, so you can't easily point package.json files at the git repo of your addon for easy cross-repo testing before it is published to NPM.
+There are [workflows you can use](https://github.com/embroider-build/addon-blueprint/blob/main/files/.github/workflows/push-dist.yml) to bring back that capability.

+## Part 6: Publishing
 When all tests are passing, you have a fully-working V2 addon and you're ready to release it.
 To publish, you will run `npm publish` in the `addon` directory.